- Trichomoniasis is a sexually transmitted infection that affects both males and females.

 Most people with trichomoniasis do not have symptoms, so they may not get tested and treated.
 Even if there are no symptoms, a person can spread the infection to their partners.

-About 30% of women with trichomoniasis have symptoms of infection.
+Most women with trichomoniasis don’t have any symptoms of infection, at first.
 Signs of trichomoniasis may include a yellow-gray-green, frothy vaginal discharge with a foul or fishy odor.
 The vagina and vulva may appear red and burn or itch.
 It may be painful to pee or have sex.

 How can a health care provider tell if I have trichomoniasis?